Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ### Region / Location

 To use the preview APIs, please create/re-use your Azure Content Moderator resource in the supported regions.
 Currently, the private preview features are only available in the following Azure regions:
-- East US, West US 2 and South Central US
+- East US and South Central US

 Feel free to contact us if you require more regions for your business.